opencontrol/freedonia-compliance/README.md

 Minimal File Structure for an OpenControl-based SSP
 ----------------------------------------------------

-The minimum initial files and file tree structure we need to generate a standalone `SSP` is:
+Here's the tree structure of our repository:

 ```
 .
 ├── README.md   # the file you're reading now
+├── components
-├── AU_policy
+│   ├── AU_policy
-│   └── component.yaml        # a local description of the Audit policy (AU)
+│   │   └── component.yaml        # a local description of the Audit policy (AU)
+│   ├── AWS_core
+│   │   └── component.yaml        # a local description of the "AWS core" component
+│   └── AWS_implementation
+│       └── component.yaml        # a local description of the "AWS implementation" component
+│
 ├── markdowns
 │   ├── README.md             # the introduction to the entire SSP
 │   ├── SUMMARY.md            # a table of contents for narrative documents of the SSP